-It is at the RC's discretion to decide whether to complete retention activities in specific situations or for certain women.
-For example, when a woman says she is too ill to continue in WHI, the RC should decide whether to conduct retention activities, depending on the type and severity of her illness and other factors.
+It is at the FC's discretion to decide whether or not to complete retention activities in specific situations or for certain women.
+For example, when a woman says she is too ill to continue in WHI, the FC should decide whether or not to conduct retention activities, depending on the type and severity of her illness and other factors.

 Participants who say they want to become inactive often change their minds after a "cooling off" period, so waiting for a few weeks or more may be appropriate.
 If a participant indicates that she wants no further contact with WHI, retention activities should be put on hold for a few months.
-After this period, RC staff may attempt to dissuade her from inactivation.
-Each RC should develop a system for tracking participants during this period.
+After this period, FC staff may attempt to dissuade her from inactivation.
+Each FC should develop a system for tracking participants during this period.

 If you are unable to convince the participant to continue as a full participant, keep open the possibility of future contact.
-Say, "I'll be calling you every so often to see how you are doing", if appropriate.
+Say "I'll be calling you every so often to see how you are doing", if appropriate.
 Never close the door to a future contact opportunity.
-Encourage the participant to take a break from the study and that you'll get back to her later.
+Encourage the participant to take a break from the study and that you'll get back to her at a later time.
 Try to find ways to maintain period contact with participants: send postcards or call her occasionally to let her know you're interested.